UCLComputerScience/COMP0016_2020_21_Team14/docs/index.md

 ### Week 12 (22/02/2021 - 28/02/2021)
 <p style = "text-align: justify">
 Functional fetching of posts from the CMS, utilizing the <i>Axios</i> library of <i>React Native</i>.
-The response is an array of objects in JavaScript Object Notation (JSON) form.
+The response is an array of objects in JavaScript Object Notation (JSON).
 </p>

 ```JSX